brijeshjha/Empsoft-employee-mgmt-app/README.md

 # Empsoft-employee-mgmt-app
-employee management service within organization using java swing
+employee management service for small organization using java swing